 3. Importance of Keys in an Algorithm

-Keys in the field of cryptography are analogous to the pattern/PIN/password or physical key applied to a security locker.
-Appropriate management of cryptographic keys is essential for the operative use of cryptography.
+Keys in the field of cryptography solutions are analogous to the pattern/PIN/password or physical key applied to a security locker.
+Appropriate encryption key management solutions are essential for the operative use of cryptography.
 If an attacker is able to find out the combination of security locker, whatever state-of-the-art and however strong technology, the locker will fail.
 A security locker is analogous to an encryption algorithm.
 If the keys are not managed properly, encryption algorithms will be compromised.

 Cryptographic algorithms can be categorized into three classes.
 This categorization is defined on basis of the number of cryptographic keys that are required for the algorithm.